mongoid/mongo_session_store/README.md

 MongoSessionStore is tested [on Travis CI](https://travis-ci.org/brianhempel/mongo_session_store) against Ruby 1.8.7, 1.9.3, and JRuby.
 As of this writing, it also works on Rubinius in 1.9 mode and on Ruby 2.0.0.

+If this gem doesn't work for you, you might next try [mongo_sessions](https://github.com/biilmann/mongo_sessions).

 ## Usage

 MongoSessionStore is compatible with Rails 3.1 and 3.2.
 (Use [version 3.0.6](https://rubygems.org/gems/mongo_session_store-rails3/versions/3.0.6) if you need Rails 3.0 support.)